pic pic

 Functions in Julia are first-class objects, a concept also referred to as first-class citizens.
-This means that functions can be handled just like any other variable: we can define vectors of functions, have functions whose outputs are other functions, and do many more sophisticated things that would be impossible if functions were treated as different entities.
+This means that functions can be handled just like any other variable: we can define vectors of functions, have functions whose outputs are other functions, and compose them in flexible ways that would be impossible if functions were treated as different entities.

 In particular, the property makes it possible to define higher-order functions, which are functions that take another function as an argument.
 We've already worked with several of them, often in the form of anonymous functions passed as function arguments.
 A familiar example is map(<function>, <collection>), which applies <function> to every element of <collection>.

-In this section, the focus will be on conditions under which higher-order functions are type-stable.
+Our goal in this section is to understand when higher-order functions are type-stable.
 As we'll discover, these functions present some challenges in this regard.

-In Julia, each function defines its own unique concrete type.
-In turn, this concrete type is a subtype of an abstract type called Function.
-The type Function encompasses all possible functions defined in Julia.
-The design of the type system creates challenges when specializing the computation method of higher-order functions.
-Specifically, it can potentially lead to a combinatorial explosion of methods, where a unique method is generated for each callback function.
+In Julia, each function has its own unique concrete type.
+In turn, each of these concrete types is a subtype of an abstract type called Function.
+The type Function serves as an umbrella for all possible functions defined in Julia.

-To address this issue, Julia takes a conservative stance, often choosing not to specialize the methods of higher-order functions.
+To address this issue, Julia adopts a conservative strategy, often choosing not to specialize the methods of higher-order functions.
 In particular, we'll see that Julia avoids specialization if the callback function isn't explicitly called.
-The performance in those cases can drop sharply, as the execution runtime would become similar to performing operations in the global scope.
+When specialization is skipped, the performance can drop sharply, sometimes resembling the overhead of executing code in global scope.

-Given this, it's important to pinpoint the scenarios where specialization is inhibited and monitor its consequences.
+It's therefore important to recognize when specialization is inhibited and to monitor its consequences.
 If you notice that performance is severely impaired, there are still ways to enforce specialization.
 In this section, we'll explore these strategies.

-Let's illustrate the conditions under which higher-order functions fail to specialize.
-Consider a scenario where the goal is to sum the transformed elements of a vector x.
-The only requirement imposed is that the transforming function should be generic, allowing us to possibly apply different functions for the transformation.
+To understand when higher-order functions fail to specialize, let's look at a simple example: summing the transformed elements of a vector x.
+The only constraint we impose is that the transformation itself must remain generic, allowing us to apply different functions for the transformation.

-We implement this construction via a higher-order function foo.
-The function applies broadcasting to transform x through some function f.
-To demonstrate how foo works, we call it with the function abs as the transformation function, which provides absolute values.
+To express this, we define a higher-order function foo, which broadcasts over x to transform its elements through some function f.
+To demonstrate how foo works, we call it with the function abs as the transforming function, which provides absolute values.

 x = rand(100)

 Even when foo(abs,x) isn't specialized, @code_warntype fails to detect any type-stability issues.
-This is a consequence of @code_warntype evaluating type stability under the assumption that specialization is attempted.
-In our example, this assumption doesn't hold and therefore @code_warntype is of no use.
+This happens because @code_warntype evaluates type stability under the assumption that specialization is attempted.
+In our example, this assumption simply doesn't hold and therefore @code_warntype is of no use.

-Type instability in this case arises because Julia avoids specialization if a callback function isn't explicitly called within the function.
+The source of type instability in this case is that Julia avoids specialization if a callback function isn't explicitly called inside the function.
 In the example, the function f only enters foo as an argument of broadcasting, but there's no explicit line calling f.

-To obtain indirect evidence about the lack of specialization, we can compare the execution times of the original foo function with a version that explicitly calls f.
+To gather indirect evidence about the lack of specialization, we can compare the performance of the original foo function with a modified version that explicitly calls f.

 x = rand(100)